 - Garudasana or Eagle Pose: wake up all the joints in preparation for this balance pose

-- Heron pose: If your class is on the more advanced side, try heron pose - this intense hamstring opener also stretches the quadriceps.
+- Heron Pose: If your class is on the more advanced side, try heron pose - this intense hamstring opener also stretches the quadriceps.

 - Bird of Paradise: use a variety of shoulder, hip and hamstring openers to make this challenging pose more accessible to all levels.